Aetheus/slack-ui/README.md

 # Slack UI Alter

 A tweaked version of the original slack-ui theme by tony-jones (https://github.com/tony-jones/slack-ui).
+While tony-jones' original theme was great, I had a few minor (purely cosmetic) tweaks that I wanted, which is why I forked this out.

 His original README.md (as it was during the time this was forked) is preserved below:

 ---------------------------------------------------------------------------------------------------------